cyber-dojo/versioner/README.md

 ```

 - The custom/exercises/languages start-point entries are image names.
-- The remaining core-service entries are commit shas and image tags.
+- The remaining entries are commit shas and image tags.
 - The tag is always the first seven chars of the sha (docker-compose yml files
   can use ```${ENV_VAR}``` but cannot use ```${ENV_VAR:0:7}```).
 - Integration tests can cat ```/app/.env``` to ```/tmp```, source it, and use